Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

-Shifting focus from low- to medium-HVL designations, long bubble centring data extracted from the S24 ($\mathrm{m.k}$) dataset expands the picture painted by N23 data.
+Shifting focus to the medium-HVL designation, long bubble centring data extracted from the S24 ($\mathrm{m.k}$) dataset expands the picture painted by N23 data.
 Shown in figure \ref{fig:11}, all five presently defined centring metrics\textemdash $\yOD$, $\yTD$, $\yN$, $\yB$ and $\yT$\textemdash are visualized in bar-chart format for cases $\{\mathrm{m.k}\backslash \mathrm{C}.1\}$.
 Due to anomalous features, case $\mathrm{C}.1$ is treated in isolation.
-Internally comparable case-pairs are construed here to demonstrate the impact of $\muL$ on centring extent; namely, $\{\mathrm{A}.1,\mathrm{B}.1\}$ and $\{\mathrm{A}.2,\mathrm{B}.2\}$ represent $\muL$-contrasted groupings with similar albeit non-identical underlying operational conditions:
+Internally comparable case-pairs are construed here to demonstrate the isolated impact of $\muL$ on centring extent; namely, $\{\mathrm{A}.1,\mathrm{B}.1\}$ and $\{\mathrm{A}.2,\mathrm{B}.2\}$ represent $\muL$-contrasted groupings with similar albeit non-identical underlying operational conditions:

 \begin{enumerate} \item[]\textbf{A.1}: $(\Fr,\muLN,\gamma)=(1.92,37.7,3.25)$ \item[]\textbf{B.1}: $(\Fr,\muLN,\gamma)=(1.81,352,3.00)$ \item[]\textbf{A.2}: $(\Fr,\muLN,\gamma)=(3.23,37.7,0.78)$ \item[]\textbf{B.2}: $(\Fr,\muLN,\gamma)=(2.94,352,0.59)$ \end{enumerate}